jaousley/Stock-Analysis/README.md

 # Stock-Analysis

 ## Overview of Project
 The purpose of the project is to refactor the code so that Steve can expand his dataset.
 Currently the code runs efficiently for a dozen stocks but Steve is interested in analyzing thousands of stocks at once.
-The goal is to reduce the number of steps in the code and make it easier for future users to read.
+The goal is to make the analysis run quicker, reduce the steps in the code, and make it easier to read for future users.

 ## Results
 The refactored code allows for an analysis to be done quicker for data in both 2017 and 2018.
 The code overall was reduced by about 3 steps and is easier for those who did not create the code to understand.